-The food truck has become a backdrop of parts of the West Valley landscape, with mobile cooks peddling everything from street tacos to shaved ice.
+The food truck has become a backdrop of the Peoria landscape, with mobile cooks peddling everything from street tacos to shaved ice.

 Joe’s Tacos, a food truck located near Grand and Olive avenues, has been operating since 2016.
 Owner Joe Sanchez said he has experienced considerable growth since then, recently purchasing a bigger vehicle to keep up with the demand.

 He said it’s not uncommon to have a 30-minute wait on Saturdays.